Know the possibilities and restrictions when it comes to financing your car.

 Car loans come with lower rates than unsecured loans because lenders have the right to sell your vehicle if you default on the loan.
 To make sure that they will be able to cover the full amount of the loan, they need to check the vehicle to ensure it’s of a certain value; enough to cover their losses.
 To do this they require various documents or have strict minimum criteria in place.

-What kind of car do you want to finance?
+What type of car do you want a car loan for?

 Here are some criteria that lenders use to decide whether or not to approve you for a car loan.